 At the end of the debate leave was given to bring in the bill.
 [Hansard, 22nd May 1828]

 It is likely that for all churches known to be rebuilt between 1650 and the early 1800s a Brief was issued and their rebuilding can be dated by the issue of the Church Brief.
 Original briefs are rarely found since they were supposed to be returned with a confirmation of the amount contributed.
-It was usual to list the amounts raised in parish records as we have seen from this Great Wigborough fragment.
+It was usual to list the amounts raised in parish records as we have seen from these Wigborough entries.

 Thanks to Sue Howlett